MuhammadFurqanMohsin25Apr/Gearsey/backend/src/api/orders/README.md

 ```
 - **Failure 400 Response:** `{"message": "Missing required fields: userId, total_amount, items"}` — One or more required fields are missing or items array is empty.
 - **Failure 400 Response:** `{"message": "Failed to create order", "error": "<details>"}` — Database insertion error.
-- **Note:** The order is created with default status values: `payment_status: "Pending"` and `delivery_status: "Pending"`.
+- **Note:** The order is created with default delivery_status: "Pending".
+Payment records must be created separately in the Payment collection.

 #### PUT `/api/orders/confirm`
-- **Purpose:** Confirm an order, updating its payment status to "Confirmed" and delivery status to "Processing".
+- **Purpose:** Confirm an order, updating its delivery status to "Processing".
+Payment status is managed separately in the Payment collection.
 - **Request Body:**

 ```json